executablebooks/sphinx-design/docs/cards.md

 img-bottom
 : A URI (relative file path or URL) to an image to be placed below the content.

+img-alt
+: Alternative text for the image (that will be used by screen-readers).

 link
 : Turn the entire card into a clickable link to an external/internal target.